-Advancing Care Information will be reweighted as 0 for Hospital based Clinicians, non-patient facing clinicians, NP, PA, CRNAs, and CNS.
-Clinicians can apply to have their ACI weighted to 0 and the 25% assigned to Quality performance category for the following reasons:
+Advancing Care Information will be reweighted as 0 for Hospital-based Clinicians, non-patient-facing clinicians, NP, PAs, CRNAs, and CNS.
+Clinicians can apply to have their ACI weighted to 0 and the 25% assigned to the Quality performance category for the following reasons:

 - Insufficient network connectivity.

 - Lack of control over the availability of CHERT.

 In 2017, you can choose from 2 measures sets based on your Certified EHR Edition:

 - Advancing Care Information Objectives and Measures if you are using 2015 Edition certified EHR or a combination of 2014 and 2015 Edition certified EHR (Table A)